Overview of the MLC Learning Community

 In our departmental and interdepartmental programs, faculty and students explore both national traditions and global connections as reflected in languages, literatures, films, digital media, and the arts of cultures around the world.

 Addressing international issues and concerns in cultures other than English-speaking ones produces knowledge, argumentation skills, dialogue, and debate; flexible thinking and written argumentation; global rather than local ideas; and an openness to difference.

 Are you concerned about making decisions in a global world?
 How might you be better informed to make decisions?
 Do you think dialogues across cultures are important today and for the future?
 Learn to clearly articulate your opinion and support it with evidence.

 How can living and learning abroad change your world outlook?
-MLC offers summer study programs in France, Germany, Russia, and Spain.
+MLC offers summer study programs in Ecuador, France, Germany, Italy, Korea, Russia, and Spain.
 In addition, we run a semester-long MLC program in Arezzo, Italy.
 MLC students routinely study abroad for a summer, semester, or academic year.
 Live the change you want to see in the world!

 Have you always harbored a passion for writing?
 Would you like to develop your writing skills?
 Learn about writers in other cultures and how they started, developed, and used their skills.
 Talk with other writers about their work.